 Page Code - This is the unique code for the Page which you are translating, if you add this code to your Project URL (e.g https://app.elucidat.com/projects/edit/582195af44f) you will go directly to the page.

-Name of the element you are translation - This is a unique identified for the element that is being translated, for example “page.title”.
+Name of the element you are translating - This is a unique identifier for the element that is being translated, for example “page.title”.

 Content before translation - This is the existing text content which has been inherited from your Master course.